lobehub/lobe-chat/README.md

 ## 👋🏻 Getting Started & Join Our Community

 We are a group of e/acc design-engineers, hoping to provide modern design components and tools for AIGC.
+By adopting the Bootstrapping approach, we aim to provide developers and users with a more open, transparent, and user-friendly product ecosystem.

 Whether for users or professional developers, LobeHub will be your AI Agent playground.
 Please be aware that LobeChat is currently under active development, and feedback is welcome for any [issues][issues-link] encountered.

 | [![][vercel-shield-badge]][vercel-link]   | No installation or registration necessary!
 Visit our website to experience it firsthand.                           |
 | :---------------------------------------- | :----------------------------------------------------------------------------------------------------------------- |